MicrosoftDocs/winrt-api/windows.gaming.input.preview/legacygipgamecontrollerprovider_fromgamecontroller_421915006.md

 ## -returns

-A LegacyGipGameControllerProvider if the controller is a GIP controller.
+A LegacyGipGameControllerProvider if the controller is a GIP (Gaming Input Protocol) controller.
 Null if the controller is not a GIP controller.

 ## -remarks